luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ## Results

-**We successfully launched 6 months later an MVP that will serve as the backbone for all future mobile projects in PMI.**
+**We successfully launched 6 months later an MVP that will serve as the backbone for all future mobile projects at PMI.**

 - Adopted by PMI Agile coaches and instructors
 - Extended to 3 additional key project initiatives
 - The app has become the preferred method for learning, referencing, teaching, and sharing best Agile practices and methods
-- The technology and architecture (technical and information), has become the seed for many future PWA projects to come.
+- The technology and information architecture, has become the seed for many future PWA projects to come.

 ![Results](https://user-images.githubusercontent.com/349454/193666735-b02f6fca-ad19-485b-b4a9-75239696d9ef.png)